- What is the premise for expense reimbursements to be considered income? These are University business expenses.

 - Are there any exceptions for grant funds?

-- There is not an exception for fund source of the payments.
-We are bringing ourselves into IRS compliance with the regulations surrounding the Accountable Plan which does not preclude any funding sources.
+- There is no exception for payment fund source.
+The university is working on full IRS compliance with the regulations surrounding the Accountable Plan, which does not preclude any funding sources.

 - I have a question not on this list.
 Who do I ask?

 - UCD Health employees should email Dianne Dakis at firstname.lastname@example.org